selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-health-systems-cooperative.md

 ### Describe what makes your idea innovative compared to what has been previously launched in the market (whether by you or others)

-We can not find any existing product or catalyst proposal that can work from an “intent definition” to a “fully provisioned decentralised cooperative system”.
+We cannot find any existing product or Catalyst proposal that takes a health initiative all the way from an initial intent definition through to a fully provisioned, operational, decentralised cooperative system.
+The gap is end-to-end delivery: most solutions focus on tooling or pilots, but none provide the full pathway for real health organisations to define a mission, coordinate stakeholders, establish governance, deploy infrastructure, and operate a live cooperative model.

 ### Describe what your prototype or MVP will demonstrate, and where it can be accessed.

-https://coop.selfdriven.health (based on org.selfdriven.app and app.behub.io)
-It will demonstrate the existing generic functionality that we will add self-actuation to - ie define-to-provision.
+The prototype will be accessible at https://coop.selfdriven.health (built on org.selfdriven.app and app.behub.io).
+It will show the current cooperative platform in action and demonstrate how self-actuation extends it — guiding a health organisation from definition of intent through to a fully provisioned decentralised cooperative system with governance, identity, and deployment steps built in.

 ### Describe realistic measures of success, ideally with on-chain metrics

+Success can be measured through clear on-chain signals.
+These include the generation of cooperative scripts and Plutus addresses to manage shared assets, proofs of identity issued and verified, and evidence of cooperative members actively using the system themselves — such as creating their own wallets and participating in DeFi activity as part of healthcare operations.

 Generation of:
 - Coop Script/Plutus Addresses for managing shared assets